Welcome to the Toddler 2 Room!

 Arriving & Departing

-If your child is expected to be absent or late, please indicate this on the sign-in sheet or telephone us by 9:00 am so we can plan accordingly.
+The teachers will sign your child in and out each day via the Brightwheel app.
+If your child is expected to be absent or late, please indicate this to your child’s teacher or telephone us by 9:00 am so we can plan accordingly.

 Snacks